Roadmap

 Advanced calculator modes

-- Scientific mode: unit conversions, physical constants
+- Unit conversions, physical constants

 - Programming mode: HEX/DEC/OCT/BIN, bitwise ops